notes to the Ideal City: pt i

 "My aesthetic sense", he once told me, "is underpinned, by clarity.
 Say, precisely, what you mean, insofar, as you are able, and stop."

-His delivery is halting and mechanical, because his disability allowance and pensionable status are predicated on a throat cancer which has stripped out his larynx, and he talks now by means of an electric voicebox.
-He jokes thinly that this is but one more step on the road to the perfection of a cyborg, and that in his spider-like presence in the anti-literature is version of his consciousness, uploaded.
+His delivery is halting and mechanical, because his disability allowance and pensionable status are predicated on a throat cancer which has stripped out his larynx, and he talks now by means of an electric voicebox, as though ventriloquising himself.
+He jokes thinly that this is but one more step on the road to the perfection of a cyborg, and that his spider-like presence in the anti-literature is a version of his consciousness, uploaded.

 Clarke claims to.